-4.1 Environmental influence and plasticity of the bumble bee microbiota

-372 We investigated how the exposure to outdoor environments changes the microbiota of the bumble 373 bee B. terrestris.
-We found a temporal succession of the bumble bee microbiota with an increase in 374 diversity and sample dissimilarity over time.
-The bumble bee microbiota in our dataset showed overall 375 a low diversity and was mainly dominated by the genera Snodgrassella, Gilliamella and Lactobacillus 376 (Figure 1).
-These are typical core-groups which could be found in most of our individuals and are 377 known to be highly conserved among social corbiculate bees (Kwong and Moran, 2016; Kwong et al., 378 2017; Zhang and Zheng, 2022).
-We could demonstrate that the bumble bee microbiota shows a 379 temporal succession with a reduction of prominent core-members Snodgrassella and Gilliamella, 380 which were replaced mainly by an increasing relative abundance of Lactobacillus (Figure 5).
-Such a shifted microbiota composition has been previously associated with higher parasite infection rates 381 382 (Barribeau et al., 2022), but it remains unclear whether community shifts are a result of the infections 383 or would render colonies more susceptible.
-But following the progression of bee microbiota assembly 384 on a temporal gradient has only been investigated in a few studies, i.e. with A. cerana (Dong et al., 385 2021) or B. impatiens (Hammer et al., 2023a).
-Temporal shifts in community composition can be 386 explained by an accumulation of a higher diversity of environmentally acquired strains, so that other 387 core-members appear to diminish in relative abundance.
+4.1 Environmental influence and plasticity of the bumble bee microbiota temporal succession of the bumble bee microbiota with an increase in diversity and sample dissimilarity over time, but no significant influence of flower diversity ranking.
+The bumble bee microbiota in our dataset showed overall a low diversity and was mainly dominated by the genera Snodgrassella, Gilliamella and Lactobacillus (Figure 1).
+These are typical core-groups which could be found in most of our individuals and are known to be highly conserved among social corbiculate bees (Kwong and Moran, 2016; Kwong et al., 2017; Zhang and Zheng, 2022).
+We could demonstrate that the bumble bee microbiota shows a temporal succession with a reduction of prominent core-members Snodgrassella and Gilliamella, which were replaced mainly by an increasing relative abundance of Lactobacillus (Figure 5).
+Such a shifted microbiota composition has been previously associated with higher parasite infection rates (Barribeau et al., 2022), but it remains unclear whether community shifts are a result of the infections or would render colonies more susceptible.
+But following the progression of bee microbiota assembly on a temporal gradient has only been investigated in a few studies, i.e. with A. cerana (Dong et al., 2021) or B. impatiens (Hammer et al., 2023a).
+Temporal shifts in community composition can be explained by aging of the hives or an accumulation of a higher diversity of environmentally acquired strains, so that other core-members appear to diminish in relative abundance.